Hobert History, Family Crest & Coats of Arms

 - Richard Hobert (b.
 1951), Swedish scriptwriter and film director

-- Hobert Lee Blackledge (1900-1977), American Democrat politician, Delegate to Democratic National Convention from Nebraska, 1936
+- Hobert Lee Blackledge (1900-1977), American Democratic Party politician, Delegate to Democratic National Convention from Nebraska, 1936

 - Hobert B. Britt, American politician, Candidate for Connecticut State House of Representatives from Hartford, 1916